SS-2005/Strivers-A2Z-DSA-Python/README.md

 ❌ Disadvantages:

- * Not stable by default
+ * Not stable by default.
  * Worst-case performance is O(n²)
  * Recursive; risk of stack overflow on large arrays (without optimization)